openstax/adaptarr-server/doc/api/users.md

 - `role`: if present contains ID of a role to which the user will be assigned upon registration.

+- `team`: ID of the team to which to invite the users.
+Current user must have the [`member:add`](../#p-member-add) permission in this team.
+Additionally if the user being invited doesn't yet have an account, current user must additionally have the [`user:invite`](../#p-user-invite) system permission.

+- `permissions`: list of permissions the new user will have in `team`.
+Must be a subset of permissions held in `team` by current user.

 Each invitation is valid for seven days.

-This endpoint is only available in elevated sessions with the [`user:invite`]( ../#p-user-invite) permission.

 [BCP47]: https://tools.ietf.org/rfc/bcp/bcp47.txt